 Writing is therapeutic, allowing me to organize my thoughts.
 When I speak in person (not as a public speaker, but in person socially), I lack impulse control and don’t always say the “right” or politic thing.
 I basically speak my mind with no filter.
 When I write, my words are honest but more carefully chosen.
 The act of writing slows me down, giving my jumbled thoughts a place to go.
 Then I rewrite and rewrite and rewrite.
 In rewriting, I organize, and I reframe those thoughts.
 It’s a cognitive exercise, retelling a story, reframing it, re-examining it.
 The story changes as we change, as our perception changes.

 Now I’m getting requests to speak about my mental health journey.
-I’ve always hoped to be a public speaker, which I’ve done through organizations like the National Association on Mental Illness (NAMI) and the International Bipolar Foundation (IBPF).
+I’ve always hoped to be a public speaker, which I’ve done through organizations like the National Alliance on Mental Illness (NAMI) and the International Bipolar Foundation (IBPF).
 My training in high school as a drama geek, in seminary, and with NAMI has prepared me to realize this dream, this hope, this goal.

 Right now, I’m living my dream by writing my story, by sharing it here in this book and on my blog, by telling my story aloud to others.
 I had hoped to be a published author and public speaker, and now I am.
 I have more to say.
 More to write.
 This is a beginning for me, yet another beginning.
 My hopes and dreams for the future are continued public education about mental illness, overcoming stigma and discrimination, and better research and treatment for brain disorders.
 Much of my mental health advocacy is sharing information about the latest scientific research about brain health.
 I’m a science geek at heart.
 I will continue to share content from sources like the National Institute of Mental Health and the Brain and Behavior Research Foundation.